syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/check-box/EJ2_ASP.NETCORE/getting-started.md

 {% endif %}

-Output be like the below.

 ![CheckBox Sample](./images/check-box.PNG)

 ## Run the application

 After successful compilation of your application, simply press `F5` to run the application.
-The following example shows a default rendering of CheckBox.

 {% if page.publishingplatform == "aspnet-core" %}